DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Success post-conditions
 ~~~~~~~~~~~~~~~~~~~~~~~

-A derived sample has been created with a separate preparation.
-The derived
+A derived specimen (sample) has been created with a separate preparation.
-sample shares the determination with the sample from which it was derived.
+The derived sample shares the determination with the sample from which it was derived.

 Notes